ufal/evaldio/data_preparation/70.releasing/USER_MANUAL.md

 >
 > to find forms of the word _otázka_ that are preceded by a numeral.

 To facilitate searching, the TEITOK interface provides a query builder tool.
 This tool allows users to easily define simple queries in CQL through a form.
-Just click the _query builder_ icon, define your query, and then press the _Create query_ button, which inserts the query into the CQL text box where it can be further edited if needed.
+Just click the _Query builder_ icon, define your query, and then press the _Create query_ button, which inserts the query into the CQL text box where it can be further edited if needed.

 By default, TEITOK searches the entire corpus, which may contain multiple transcripts for a single recording.
 If you want to search only in the part of the corpus where each recording has only a single associated transcript, you must restrict the search to so-called canonical transcripts.
 For example: